What Is Relationship Selling and How to Use It to Close More B2B Deals

 3. Events

-Events compound trust because they give people a reason to keep showing up, and if you do them well, they can position you as a trusted expert in your niche amongst your ICP, whether virtual or physical.
+Events compound trust because they give people a reason to keep showing up.
+Done well, they position you as a trusted expert in your niche, whether virtual or in-person.

 Events give you something that other outreach strategies don't: shared memory.
 Once someone’s been in the room with you, even virtually, it’s easier to reconnect, follow up, and stay top of mind.